Tess600/ImPROMPTu/README.md

 context in which the framework is **defined, used, taught, and stewarded by its creator**.

+The ecosystem is **not** an open system for third-party reinterpretation.

 The ecosystem includes:

 - the ImPROMPTu™ framework as defined in this repository